bitflags/bitflags/spec.md

 ### Iteration

-Yield exactly the bits of a source flags value in a set of contained flags values.
+Yield the known bits of a source flags value in a set of contained flags values.

 ----

+Unknown bits will not be yielded.

+The result of unioning all flags values yielded from an iterated source flags value will be the truncated source.

 To be most useful, each yielded flags value should set exactly the bits of a defined flag contained in the source.
-Any bits that aren't in the set of any contained flag should be yielded together as a final flags value.
+Any known bits that aren't in the set of any contained flag should be yielded together as a final flags value.

 ----